 - Heat: More blood in the affected area makes it feel hot to the touch.

 Periodontitis starts out as gingivitis, which causes redness, swelling and occasionally pain.
 We don’t normally notice the heat because our mouths are already warm.
 And unlike an inflammation around a toe or finger, we don’t notice lack of mobility.
-Periodontitis requires professional help from a dentist or hygienist.
+Periodontitis requires professional help from a dentist or hygienist, learn more in the post as to what needs to be done.
 Tackle oral inflammation while it is at the gingivitis stage by brushing, flossing and using a Waterpik.